-Figure 2-10 Positions of monitoring system components
+Figure 2-12 Positions of monitoring system components

-Table 2-14 Component description
+Table 2-22 Component description

-No. Item Maximum Quantity per ESS Description 1 LCC 1 Manages the working mode of the LTMS and adjusts the supply coolant temperature.
-2 Battery Monitoring Unit (BMU) 16 Manages the voltage, current, temperature, and energy of each cell in a PACK.
+No. Item Description 1 LCC Manages the working mode of the LTMS and adjusts the supply coolant temperature.

-No. Item Maximum Quantity per ESS Description 3 SmartLogger (external monitoring) 1 Manages the voltage, current, temperature, and energy of each ESS in an array.
+No. Item Description 2 Battery Monitoring Unit (BMU) Manages the voltage, current, temperature, and energy of each cell in a PACK.
+3 SmartLogger (external monitoring) Manages the voltage, current, temperature, and energy of each ESS in an array.
 In the single ESS scenario, the SmartLogger can be installed inside the ESS and connected to the cloud maintenance platform.
 In the scenario with two or more ESSs, the SmartLogger must be installed outside the ESSs.
-4 BCU 1 Manages the voltage, current, temperature, and energy of each PACK in a battery rack.
+4 BCU Manages the voltage, current, temperature, and energy of each PACK in a battery rack.
 Used for ESS monitoring.
 Aggregates interfaces, converts protocols, collects and stores data, and performs unified monitoring and local maintenance for devices in the ESS.